floswald/floswald-site/content/post/covid-2/index.md

 tags:
 - teaching
 - covid19
-title: Covid Teaching
+title: Teaching Summary
 ---

-The COVID-19 pandemic posed new challenges to teachers at all levels.
-In university teaching, we were relatively lucky because we could rely on new technologies like zoom and others to host virtual classes.
-In this post I'll review my and my students' experience over the period from September 2020 until December 2021 in this regard.
-What I have learned is applicable to both online and in-person teaching.

 {{< toc >}}

 ## Course Subjects

-I taught 3 subjects over this period for the department of economics at SciencesPo Paris, as well as the department of economics at Bocconi University (where I'm on sabbatical leave 2021/2022):
+I taught 3 subjects over the recent years for the department of economics at SciencesPo Paris, as well as the department of economics at Bocconi University (where I'm on sabbatical leave 2021/2022):

 1. Introduction to Econometrics with `R` (2nd year undergraduate)
 2. Advanced Econometrics with `R`  (3rd year undergraduate)